Frequently Asked Questions about Interlibrary Loan

 Where do I pick up material?When material arrives you will be notified by email.
 Second notices are also sent by email.
-Places of pickup are the Main Library Interlibrary Loan Office (when we are closed all material can be picked up at the Reserve Desk) and the Science Library Circulation Desk.
-You can choose the pickup location when you register to use the online form.
+Places of pickup are the Main Library Interlibrary Loan Office (when we are closed all material can be picked up at the Reserve Desk) and the Circulation Desks at the following locations: Science Library, Curriculum Materials Library, Music Library, and the Carnegie Health Sciences Library.
+You may choose your pickup location when you register to use the online request form.
 The notification email will give you information on where to pick up the material.

 How long can I keep loans?
 Renewals?The lending library determines the loan period, and it may vary anywhere from one to eight weeks.
 It may be possible to renew loans; renewals should be requested a few days before the due date.
 Please see the bookband on the material for instructions on how to request a renewal.
 Second renewals are unusual; however, if the material was borrowed from a library in Georgia, a second renewal may be possible.
 As always, please contact us for any unusual circumstances.

-Where do I return loans?Materials picked up at the Main Library must be returned to the Main Library Interlibrary Loan Office (after hours please use the slot in our door).
-Materials picked up at the Science Circulation Desk must be returned there.
+Where do I return loans?Materials picked up at the Main Library must be returned to the Main Library Interlibrary Loan Office (after hours please return to Circulation staff).
+Materials picked up at the other locations must be returned where you picked them up.
 Please do not use campus mail, U.S. mail, or Circulation book drops to return materials.